 But teaching our girls how to study the Bible and have a relationship with God doesn't have to be difficult.

-I’ve put together a free video course that introduces a simple Bible study method that’s perfect for teaching kids about how to grow closer to God–in only a few minutes a day!
+I've put together a free Bible study that introduces a simple Bible study method that's perfect for teaching young women about how to grow closer to God–in only a few minutes a day!

 Imagine giving your daughter the ultimate skill of being able to know how to understand and apply God's word to her life!
 There's nothing more powerful!

 Teaching our girls how to have a vibrant, purposeful, joyful life starts with teaching them how to have a daily relationship with God.
 I firmly believe that helping our daughters know how to have a daily quiet time with God is really the most important thing we can teach them!

 I pray that you click here to get access to this FREE teaching so that you can give your daughter an amazing tool to truly KNOW God in her everyday life!